manuel-delverme/mila_tools/README.md

 `experiment_buddy` aims to reduce the overhead to deploy experiments on servers.

+Aims to reducing the cognitive load of running experiments remotely: with minimal changes it removes the need to think about experiment deployment for common use cases.

 buddy is a work in progress, if you are intrerested in using it in your workflow, ping me in slack @delvermm

 It's important to reduce cognitive overload for the researcher, as measured in seconds-to-first-tensorboard-datapoint.